 Making great product pages can be tiresome.
-Retailers often have thousands of individual SKUs on eCommerce marketplaces like Amazon, Google Express, Walmart, or eBay.
+Retailers often have thousands of individual SKUs on ecommerce marketplaces like Amazon, Google Shopping, Walmart, or eBay.
 Maintaining the images, product descriptions, and reviews for each of those SKUs is more work than most retailers can handle alone.
 And if you don’t keep them up, poor product pages are most likely going to negatively affect consumer trust.

 Why awesome product pages matter

 You’d probably be hesitant to buy a product that was buried in an inch of dust behind a chipped glass display case, right?
 Right.

 For the same reasons a brick-and-mortar store wouldn’t get very far displaying their products on a broken shelf, eCommerce sellers need to keep their product pages looking pristine if they hope to sell well online.
 This Shotfarm study found that poor product content significantly decreases digital conversions for retailers.

 - 40% of consumers have returned online purchases specifically because of poor product content.

 Just as they would closely examine products in a store, consumers want to know exactly what they’re buying online.
 Misleading descriptions can end up costing retailers even more money in returns.

 - 30% of shopping cart abandonment occurs because of poor product descriptions.